kodekloudhub/community-faq/README.md

 Probably *the* most asked questions!
 This pertains to the new PSI Bridge Proctoring Platform that went live for the Kubernetes exams on 25 June 2022.

+In addition to the Q&A below, you can also watch [our video](https://youtu.be/1fSxM0_dtac) on this subject.

 ### Can I use an external monitor?

 > Yes